-Any unpaid breaks count towards this ten hours, meaning that a shift that starts at 10am and ends at 8pm, with two 30-minute unpaid meal breaks, is eligible for the extra hour of pay (for many businesses, even if that means you’re already paying overtime).
+Any unpaid breaks count towards this ten hours, meaning that a shift that starts at 10am and ends at 8pm, with two 30-minute unpaid meal breaks, is eligible for the extra hour of pay for many businesses, even if that means you’re already paying overtime.

 If you’re a retailer or restaurateur in New York state, you’re likely already very familiar with this law (and the exceptions).
 It’s worth noting, though, that as the minimum wage in New York state increases, so too will your spread of hours payments to your employees, adding to your labor costs.

-Spread of hours payments aren’t connected tip credits and are mostly unrelated to any overtime payments.
+Spread of hours payments aren’t connected to tip credits and are mostly unrelated to any overtime payments.
 You can learn more about spread of hours in this quick reference guide from the NY State Restaurant Association.

-How Does Homebase Help?
+How does Homebase help?

 Homebase is the only team management and scheduling app that has built-in functionality for compliance with New York’s spread of hours law.